 Guest contributors include: the former Archbishop of Canterbury, Dr Rowan Williams; the Senior Rabbi of Masorti Judaism, Rabbi Jonathan Wittenberg; and the novelist and speaker, Salley Vickers.

 The accessible guide consists of six short chapters and accompanies the new edition of Amy Buller’s groundbreaking 1943 book, Darkness over Germany: A Warning from History, which explores how young people were drawn into National Socialism in the 1930s and draws light on many of the most pressing social issues we face in current times.

 It was this book that inspired King George VI and Queen Elizabeth to establish Cumberland Lodge in Windsor Great Park in 1947, to try to avoid a repeat of the events of 1930s Germany.

 Moral and Spiritual Dilemmas in Challenging Times draws on key conversations with Nazi Party members and public figures relayed in Darkness over Germany to highlight the challenges of addressing nationalism, populism and extremism in our own communities today.
 It offers six short reflections, each with questions for discussion, and is designed to be suitable for Lent courses in churches and other faith settings.

-Canon Dr Edmund Newell, Principal of Cumberland Lodge, co-edited Moral Dilemmas in Challenging Times and contributed a chapter.
+Our Principal, Canon Dr Edmund Newell, co-edited Moral Dilemmas in Challenging Times and contributed a chapter.
 He said, ‘Both the CCJ and Cumberland Lodge firmly believe that open and honest discussions are essential in responding to issues that divide us as a society.
 This study guide will encourage church groups and others to engage in fruitful discussions about how best to respond.’

-The new guide can be downloaded from this page and the CCJ website.
+The new guide can be downloaded from this webpage and from the CCJ website.